 I know.
 It’s pretty exciting to have waded through thousands of words in this post to get to a high point of seeing proof that my Lego skill equals that of most six year olds.

-The masterpiece above is my first start-to-finish Lego success.
+So this one was my first start-to-finish Lego success.
 But the best part was how much fun I had putting the thing together.
 Really.

 There is some evidence that the reduced use of our hands in modern life has had a hand (pun intended) in increased rates of mental illness such as anxiety and major depressive disorders.
 Kelly Lambert addresses the research pertaining to this theory in her book Lifting Depression: A Neuroscientist’s Hands-On Approach to Activating Your Brain’s Healing Power.
 I have not read this book, and the reviews suggest it may have a bit of a pop-neurology feel to it, but the references attached to her work will likely stand up under scrutiny.